Bexarotene was investigated in laboratory and clinical trials for its potential to repair myelin.

-- In laboratory studies, bexarotene has shown the potential to repair myelin
+- In laboratory studies, bexarotene showed the potential to repair myelin.

 Myelin is a fatty protein that forms a sheath around the axons of nerve cells - the part of the cell that transmits messages to other nerve cells.
 Myelin acts as insulation to the axon and helps maintain the speed of transmission of messages.
 In the central nervous system, myelin is produced by cells called oligodendrocytes.